ohscar/rmalloc/doc/paper/steve.rst

 Overview
 =========
-Steve consists of mostly Python code and Cython for tight inner loops such as the memtrace to ops calculation, plus some Bash scripts for glueing it all together.
+Steve consists of mostly Python code with Cython [#]_ (a Python framework for interfacing in C and compiling Python into C code) for tight inner loops such as the memtrace to ops calculation, plus some Bash scripts for glueing it all together.
 The data is plotted in graphs and there is also a tool that creates an animation of memory allocations as they happen in memory.

 Measuring Jeff requires a rewrite of the application needing to be tested, to use the new malloc interface.
 The simple solution to do so is to emulate a regular malloc, i.e. directly lock after malloc.
 But that would make the compact